hernantru943/NLP_PROJECT/Proposal.md

 - If modeling, what will you predict as your target?

-For modeling I'd use the positive or negative review identified as the column "Liked" where 1 is positive and 0 is negative.
+For modeling I'll use the positive or negative review identified as the column "Liked" where 1 is positive and 0 is negative.

 ### Tools: